 Despite this grim news, there are two glimmers of hope.
 First, additional H2-B numbers could be released.
 Or, there is a small chance of legislative relief.
 This year, Congress provided the possibility of cap relief if the Department of Homeland Security determines that the needs of American businesses cannot be satisfied by American workers.
 This relief is limited by not more than the highest number of H-2B nonimmigrants who participated in the returning worker program in any year in which returning workers were exempt from such numerical limitation.

-The Joseph Law Firm is monitoring the situation closely and will continue to blog on this subject when more information becomes available.
+The Joseph & Hall P.C. is monitoring the situation closely and will continue to blog on this subject when more information becomes available.
 If you have any questions, please call our office.

 How did we do?